 It is your decision whether you choose to have any of these tests.
 But it’s important to make sure that you understand the reason for each test so that you can make an informed decision that you feel is right for you and your baby.

 During the first 10 weeks of your pregnancy, you will be offered a blood test for Sickle Cell and Thalassaemia.
 These are serious blood conditions that can be passed from parents to the baby.

 If these conditions are found early in your pregnancy, then you can be offered treatment for you and your baby.

 Syphilis, Hepatitis B and HIV

-Between 8-12 weeks, your midwife will offer you a blood test for three infectious diseases: Syphilis, Hepatitis B and HIV.
+Between eight and 12 weeks, your midwife will offer you a blood test for three infectious diseases: Syphilis, Hepatitis B and HIV.
 You can choose which tests you want to have.
 These are serious infections, which can be passed onto your baby.

 The blood test should be carried out before you are 10 weeks pregnant, so any treatment can be started to help reduce the risk of passing the infection to your baby.

 More information about this test can be found on NHS.uk